Quasars/orange-spectroscopy/doc/widgets/labeling.md

 # Peak Labeling

 The peak labeling menu enables allows for individual or automatic peak labeling.
-This processes is achieved through the use of the Scyfi find peaks toolkit.
+This processes is achieved through the use of the Scipy find peaks toolkit.
 Using this, it is possible to find find peaks and use adjustable parameters to adjust what is labeled as a peak even when plotting multiple spectra with overlapping peak positions.
 This process is limited by the clarity of data.